Infusion care made

 Clinical Evidence

-It raises this question: if a patient has 4-20 IV lines in their body, how will a medical professional know the right line to use when a “code blue” is ringing out in a dark room and when patient care is stretched beyond its limits?
+It raises this question: if a patient has multiple IV lines, how will a medical professional access the right line to use when a “code” is ringing out in a dark room and when patient care is stretched beyond its limits?
+How can line identification be both simple and standardized interdepartmentally?

 This tangled mess of IV lines is called “infusion confusion” by those working the front lines.
-The size of the issue is alarming: 56% of all ADEs are infusion-related, the effect of caregivers choosing the wrong infusion line.
+The size of the issue is alarming: 56% of all ADEs are infusion-related, with 15% of these being "wrong route errors"; the effect of caregivers choosing the wrong infusion line.

-With more patients and fewer nurses, “line tracing” needs to be faster and more effective.
+With more patients and fewer nurses, including the 19% nurse attrition in 2021, “line tracing” needs to be faster and more effective.
 With 60-90% of all IV infusions in the United States containing one or more errors that can cause accidental deaths, hospitals are paying (on average) $2200 in avoidable ADE costs per day per 100 beds in the hospital.
 That does not count upwards of $5 million in estimated wrongful-death legal costs should such an error occur, and the average settled cost of an ADE is $240K+.

 Investing in a safer, higher quality of care for both patients and caregivers, making it simpler to choose the right line, could save lives and bring down costs.
 This is our mission, which led us to create the technology that will “Lite the Way," illuminating the main infusion line and reducing the potential for “infusion confusion.